jenkinsci/custom-distribution-service/docs/USAGE.md

 b) The fields in that list are self-explanatory and can be entered according to the requirements.

-c) Afer you have entered that information click on the `Generate Package` button at the bottom of the modal.
+c) After you have entered that information click on the `Generate Package` button at the bottom of the modal.

 d) This will kick-off the generation of the custom package and once done will take you to the editor on the next screen.